meteor/meteor/content/ui-ux.md

 To use `tap:i18n`, first `meteor add tap:i18n` to add it to your app.
 Then we need to add a translation JSON file for our default language (`en` for English) -- we can put it at `i18n/en.i18n.json`.
 Once we've done that we can import and use the `TAPi18n.__()` function to get translations for strings or keys within our JavaScript code.

-For instance for errors in the Todos example app, we create an `errors` module that allows us to easily alert a translated error for all of the errors that we can potentially throw from methods:
+For instance for errors in the Todos example app, we create an `errors` module that allows us to alert a translated error for all of the errors that we can potentially throw from methods:

 ```js
 import { TAPi18n } from 'meteor/tap:i18n';